What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \paragraph{Architecture.}

-In the pipeline, LLMs convert the natural language policy proposals they have previously selected into agents' behavioral adjustments in the ABM.
+We present a pipeline that uses LLMs as structured policy recommenders.
+In this pipeline, LLMs convert the natural language policy proposals they have previously selected into agents' behavioral adjustments in the ABM.
 This is done by requesting the LLM to update the state-action-transition (SAT) matrix accordingly, which regulates the behavior of agents during the simulation.
-Due to space limitations, we relegate details about the mathematical foundations of the ABM pipeline to Appendix \ref{Maths_foundations}.
-This approach enables us to test the effects of a policy in terms of needs satisfaction of the agents representing people experiencing homelessness (PEH).
+Due to space limitations, we relegate details about the mathematical foundations of the ABM pipeline to Appendix B. This approach enables us to compare the effects of policies generated by LLMs and by domain experts in terms of needs satisfaction of the agents representing people experiencing homelessness (PEH).

-\paragraph{Prompts.} We prompt an LLM by giving a specific role of a public policy expert and providing the following information: a description of the SAT matrix structure, the policy to be tested, a step-by-step description on how the matrix can be technically modified and the indication that the policies are framed in the Capability Approach.
+\paragraph{Prompts.} We prompt an LLM by giving a specific role of a public policy expert and providing the following information: a description of the SAT matrix structure, the policy to be evaluated, a step-by-step description on how the matrix can be technically modified and the indication that the policies are framed in the Capability Approach.
 The LLM produces an update of the SAT matrix, modifying the behavior of agents in the simulation.
-More details on the specific prompt can be found in Appendix~\ref{sec:app-pipeline-prompt}.
+Prompt details are in Appendix C.